Proverbs 22:7 (KJV)

-I din’t know about the whole concept of using debt as a leverage, and people started revealing the ‘secrets’ of this “easy way to wealth”.
-I will not write about all the advices we got, you probably aware about them: invest all your money, buy a property with nothing or minimum down, rent the property and use renter’s money to pay it off.
-You can check it online, there are bunch of “seminars” about how to get rich with other people’s money.
+I didn’t know about the whole concept of using debt as a leverage, and people started revealing the ‘secrets’ of this “easy way to wealth”.
+I will not write about all the advice we got, you probably aware about them: invest all your money, buy a property with nothing or minimum down, rent the property and use renter’s money to pay it off.
+You can check it online, there is a bunch of “seminars” about how to get rich with other people’s money.

 SOUNDS LIKE A PLAN.